FrederickGeek8/freddy.us/_posts/2026-05-14-dell-s3-sleep.md

 Error    6163 -                                           ^ Object is created temporarily in another method and cannot be accessed (_SB_.PC00.LPCB.ECDV.CMFC.IDPC)
 ```

 You will need to fix all issues in the `dsdt.dsl` file to proceed.
-To fix **my** errors, the following 3 lines problematic lines were deleted:
+To fix **my** errors, I deleted the following 3 lines problematic lines:

 ```diff
 @@ -82,9 +82,6 @@ DefinitionBlock ("", "DSDT", 2, "DELL  ", "Dell Inc", 0x00000002)